aimeos/aimeos-docs/src/manual/coupon-details.md

 ![Coupon details](Admin-backend-coupon-detail.png)

-The Coupon detail view offers vaious select and input fields to configure a coupon.
-Their purpose are:
+The Coupon detail view offers various select and input fields to configure a coupon:

 Status (required)
 : Controls the global availability of the configured coupon.
 There are several status values available but the coupon will only be used if the status is "enabled".